 The last reason for the existing controversial soviet emoji

 An emoticon does not depict as such a system as it prevailed in the USSR and the Eastern Block, as it was created earlier.
 The first social activists appropriated the symbol of the sickle and hammer according to some activists of the leftist idea, introducing a diametrically different system than the one that was to fulfill the idea of a classless society.

 Are there parties in today’s Europe that are heirs of the party before the fall of the Berlin Wall?

-Only in the Czech Republic there is a party that refers to the communist era, in the rest of Central and Eastern Europe there are no such parties directly.
-Thirty years ago, the communist parties had a great influence on public opinion, in the West, attempts were made to modify the doctrine by trying to introduce the so-called eurocommunism.
+Only in the Czech Republic, is there a party that refers to the communist era, in the rest of Central and Eastern Europe there are no such parties directly.
+Thirty years ago, the communist parties had a great influence on public opinion, in the West, attempts were made to modify the doctrine by trying to introduce the so-called Eurocommunism.

 An alternative was created for the communists in relation to the communist parties of the Eastern bloc.
 It was assumed the rejection of totalitarian Leninism, the ideology of the social revolution, and the dictatorship of the proletariat.
 The idea of a historical compromise between classes was proclaimed.
 In foreign policy, the Eurocommunists put their trust in the EEC and advocated the liquidation of the militarization of both blocs.

 The communism emoji is a national symbol in the world